hneutr/dotfiles/README.md

 - be consistent
 - use clear names
 - don't abbreviate
-- don't reimplement what you don't want to make into a project
+- don't implement what you don't want to make into a project

 # Tools:
 - nvim